LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 # Use case Evaluation

 The practical application of the hardware and software framework is shown below.
-This is shown using the previously defined use cases \ref{use-cases}.
+This is shown using the previously defined use cases in chapter \ref{use-cases}.
 In the application example, various permanent magnets are measured and then sorted according to their field strength.
 The result should then list the magnets that deviate the least from each other in terms of their field strength.
 This is determined using a sorting algorithm developed by the user.

-The process is broken down into the following steps and the practical application of *User Interaction Points* \ref{user-interaction-points} is shown:
+The process is broken down into the following steps and the practical application of *User Interaction Points* in chapter \ref{user-interaction-points} is shown:

 1. **Hardware preparation**: